A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 16. Are there any security protocols or cameras to help residents feel at ease?

-17. Does the facility allow smoking?
-Can residents do so in their rooms, or is there an outside space for smoking?
+18. Does the facility allow smoking?
+Can residents smoke in their rooms, or are there designated outside spaces for smoking?
+If medical marijuana is legal, can residents smoke it on the premises?

 1. Are the residents clean, happy, and friendly?
 Don’t hesitate to ask current residents about their experiences.